Quantitative Graded Semantics and Spectra of Behavioural Metrics: Introduction

-\subparagraph{Related Work} We have already mentioned previous work on coalgebraic branching-time behavioural distances~\cite{bbkk:trace-metrics-functor-lifting,DBLP:conf/concur/KonigM18,DBLP:conf/csl/Forster0HNSW23,DBLP:conf/fossacs/WildS21,DBLP:journals/lmcs/WildS22,DBLP:conf/csl/BeoharG0M23,DBLP:conf/lics/KomoridaKKRH21} and on graded semantics for two-valued behavioural equivalences and preorders~\cite{DBLP:conf/calco/MiliusPS15,DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21}.
+\subparagraph*{Related Work} We have mentioned previous work on coalgebraic branching-time behavioural distances~\cite{bbkk:trace-metrics-functor-lifting,DBLP:conf/concur/KonigM18,DBLP:conf/csl/Forster0HNSW23,DBLP:conf/fossacs/WildS21,DBLP:journals/lmcs/WildS22,DBLP:conf/csl/BeoharG0M23,DBLP:conf/lics/KomoridaKKRH21} and on graded semantics for two-valued behavioural equivalences and preorders~\cite{DBLP:conf/calco/MiliusPS15,DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21}.
 Kupke and Rot~\cite{DBLP:journals/lmcs/KupkeR21} study logics for \emph{coinductive predicates}, which generalize branching-time behavioural distances.
-Expressiveness of the logic for trace distance in metric transition systems has been shown recently using Galois connections~\cite{DBLP:conf/csl/BeoharG0M23}.
-We leave an in-depth comparison of this approach and ours to future work; roughly speaking, the setting of Galois connections is very general but leaves more work to the instance logics than the framework of graded monads.
-Alternative coalgebraic approaches to process equivalences coarser than branching time include coalgebraic trace semantics in Kleisli~\cite{DBLP:journals/lmcs/HasuoJS07} and Eilenberg-Moore categories~\cite{DBLP:journals/jcss/Jacobs0S15}, which are both subsumed by the paradigm of graded monads~\cite{DBLP:conf/calco/MiliusPS15}, as well as an approach in which behavioural equivalence are \emph{defined} via characteristic logics~\cite{DBLP:journals/corr/KlinR16}.
-The Eilenberg-Moore and Kleisli setups can be unified using corecursive algebras~\cite{DBLP:journals/logcom/RotJL21}.
+Generally, our overall setup differs from the one used in~\cite{DBLP:journals/lmcs/KupkeR21} and elsewhere by working with coalgebras that already live on metric spaces (e.g.~\cite{Rutten98,Worrel00,bw:behavioural-pseudometric,DBLP:conf/csl/Forster0HNSW23,GoncharovEA23}); this allows covering functors on metric spaces that are not liftings of set functors, such as the full Hausdorff functor (which takes closed subsets).
+Recent work on Galois connections for logical distances~\cite{DBLP:conf/csl/BeoharG0M23,DBLP:conf/stacs/BeoharG0MFSW24} is highly general (and in fact not even tied to state-based systems) but leaves more work to the instantiation than the framework of graded monads.
+Moreover, it is aimed primarily at fixpoint characterizations of logical distance, and in fact induces behavioural distance from the logic, while we aim to provide logical characterizations of \emph{given} behavioural distances.
+Alternative coalgebraic approaches to process equivalences coarser than branching time include coalgebraic trace semantics in Kleisli~\cite{DBLP:journals/lmcs/HasuoJS07} and Eilenberg-Moore categories~\cite{DBLP:journals/jcss/Jacobs0S15}, which are both subsumed by the paradigm of graded monads~\cite{DBLP:conf/calco/MiliusPS15}, as well as an approach in which behavioural equivalences are \emph{defined} via characteristic logics~\cite{DBLP:journals/corr/KlinR16}.
+The Eilenberg-Moore and Kleisli setups can be unified using corecursive algebras, which also support, under certain assumptions, a logical characterization for these cases~\cite{DBLP:journals/logcom/RotJL21}.
 The Eilenberg-Moore approach has been applied to linear-time behavioural distances~\cite{bbkk:trace-metrics-functor-lifting}.
-De Alfaro et al.~\cite{afs:linear-branching-metrics} introduce a linear-time logic for (state-labelled) metric transition systems.
-The semantics of this logic is defined by first computing the set of paths of a system, so that propositional operators and modalities have a different meaning than in corresponding branching-time logics, while our graded logics are fragments of branching-time logics.
-Castiglioni et al~\cite{ccp:logic-differential-privacy} consider a two-valued logic for probabilistic trace semantics (for a discrete set of labels), from which they induce a trace distance by defining a distance on \emph{formulas}.
-Fahrenberg et al.~\cite{FahrenbergEA11} present a game-based approach to a spectrum of behavioural distances on metric transition systems.
+Recently, some of the present authors used the graded-semantics approach to Eilenberg-Moore semantics to extract characteristic logics that factor through the determinization of a coalgebra~\cite{DBLP:journals/corr/abs-2307-14826}.
+We make use of their notion of \emph{graded logic} and complement their work by considering unrestricted graded semantics, in particular covering the more broadly applicable Kleisli-style semantics.